tfulanchan/kau-docs/docs/428/index.md

 ## Ethics for IT Workers and IT Users

-Duty of care is the obligation to safeguard individuals from unreasonable harm or risk.
+Duty of care is a duty recognized by law to take reasonable care to avoid conduct that poses an unreasonable risk of harm to others.

-Whistle-blowing involves an employee reporting a negligent, illegal, unethical, or abusive act by a company that poses a threat to the public interest.
+Whistleblowing is the activity of a person revealing information about activity within an organization that is deemed illegal, immoral, illicit, unsafe or fraudulent.

-Fraud is the act of acquiring goods, services, or property through deceit or trickery.
+Fraud is any activity that relies on deception in order to achieve a gain.

 Misrepresentation refers to the incorrect or incomplete presentation of a material fact.